(Nearly) all reviews on Alternative Investments, and other ways to find the right place to invest

 Overall, the platform’s projects offer a good risk/reward ratio for investors who want slightly more speculative loans than at EstateGuru.

-Mintos got a lot of bad press throughout 2020, and many investors plan to leave the platform after losing money when several loan originators defaulted.
+Mintos is a very polarizing platform.
+Indeed, many investors lost money when several loan originators defaulted.
 At the same time, several other investors report that their Mintos portfolio provides the best performance among their peer-to-peer loans portfolios.

 I tend to agree with the latter group, and consider that Mintos success is well deserved.
 Indeed, my portfolio delivers an excellent and very regular performance.
 Moreover, the impressive loans volume means that basically any amount can be invested without fearing a cash drag.
 Finally, thanks to the availability of Mintos strategies, even beginner investors can easily invest through the platform – although, as we’ll see, I basically recommend against using them -.

 Of course, there’s still a lot of room for improvement.
-This especially holds true when it comes to providing reliable information about the loan originators.
+This especially holds true when it comes to providing reliable information about the loan originators – or even onboarding reliable ones -.

-In one word, as long as investors are aware of potential risks, Mintos proves to be an excellent choice.
+Overall, as long as investors are aware of potential risks, Mintos proves to be an excellent choice to add some additional diversification to a loans portfolio.

 At first glance, Robocash‘s offer seems less appealing than most competitors.
-Indeed, interest rates are lower than at Swaper and Lendermarket – especially after the recent decrease -.
-Moreover, in terms of website ergonomics, the platform really lags behind all of these competitors.
+Indeed, interest rates are lower than at Lendermarket and roughly similar to rates at Esketit or Afranga.
+Moreover, in terms of website ergonomics, the platform really lags behind most competitors.
+Finally, one may be concerned about the effect of international sanctions on Robocash Group, which originated in Russia.

 Since Summer 2020, many improvements were unveiled at Crowdestor.
 It started with the enhanced projects descriptions and borrower’s credit report, which are a huge step forward in terms of investors information.
 In addition, the long awaited investor’s cabinet now provides useful data regarding the portfolio’s status.
 Similarly, the new loan management system (LMS) now guarantees that investors are kept up-to-date in term of projects updates.
 Finally, the availability of public statistics is an improvement in terms of transparency, although they may actually be biased, as we’ll see.